 Lo Graduate Fellowship for Excellence in Stem Cell Research

-Yale Stem Cell Center is pleased to announce the ninth year of “The Lo Graduate Fellowship for Excellence in Stem Cell Research” for outstanding senior graduate students pursuing stem cell research at Yale University.
+Yale Stem Cell Center is pleased to announce the 12th year of “The Lo Graduate Fellowship for Excellence in Stem Cell Research” for outstanding senior graduate students pursuing stem cell research at Yale University.
 This one-year fellowship is made possible by a generous gift of endowment from the K.S. & Feili Lo Foundation.
 It is Yale Stem Cell Center’s most prestigious graduate award, and is designed to recognize and support graduate students with demonstrated passion and achievement in stem cell research.
-Three awards are given each year to partially defray each recipient’s stipend, with funding beginning on September 1, 2020.
+Three awards are given each year to partially defray each recipient’s stipend, with funding beginning on September 1, 2023.

 - Rebecca Lee is a 4th year PhD candidate in the laboratory of Dr. Kaelyn Sumigray, in the Department of Genetics.
 Using genetic mouse models and in vitro 2D enteroid monolayers, she is investigating the role of the planar cell polarity (PCP) pathway in intestinal patterning and architecture to better understand how a stem cell niche is maintained during intestinal development.

 - Bruna Mafra de Faria is a graduate student in the laboratory of Shangqin Guo in the Department of Cell Biology.
 She holds a Bachelor’s degree in Biomedical Sciences and a Master’s degree in Morphological Sciences from the Federal University of Rio de Janeiro (UFRJ-Brazil), where she investigated the effect of small molecules against Glioblastoma.
 Bruna’s current research in the Guo lab focuses on understanding the biology of Acute Myeloid Leukemia.